 Just six months later, that decision — along with the safety and efficacy of the drug, known as flibanserin and marketed as Addyi — has been brought into question by researchers who found that this much-heralded “female Viagra” might be less effective at addressing the problem of low female libido than originally thought.
 They also suggested that even its modest effects come with “clinically significant” increases in a variety of unsexy side effects, from dizziness and drowsiness to nausea and fatigue.

-Representatives of Valeant, the company that swooped in with $1 billion to acquire the maker of Addyi after the FDA gave its approval last August, have been battling a deluge of negative press since Monday, when the new analysis was first published in the medical journal JAMA Internal Medicine.
+Representatives of Valeant, the company that swooped in with $1 billion to acquire the of Addyi after the FDA gave its approval last August, have been battling a deluge of negative press since Monday, when the new analysis was first published in the medical journal JAMA Internal Medicine.
 Throw in an unrelated federal securities investigation of Valeant, a tumbling stock price, and charges by some critics that the FDA caved to marketing pressure in issuing its approval of flibanserin, and the debate over the safety and efficacy of the drug is certain to continue.

 But for all its rancor, the controversy masks a much more basic question: Does the disorder for which Addyi is prescribed really exist, or is it simply a malady that the pharmaceutical industry lobbied into existence, so it could create and sell a drug to treat it?